Dogs

 Why Do Dogs Sniff Each Other’s Butts? ( The Canine Secrets Unearthed!)

-If you are a dog owner, you might have observed this with your dogs.
+Yes, you heard that right.
 Whenever a dog meets a new dog, they sniff each other’s butts.
-Have you ever wondered why does a dog sniff butts?
-Well, it has a specific reason there.
+Have you ever wondered why does a dog do that weird thing?
+Well, that may be weird for us, but that is something quite naturak in their world.
 Butt sniffing is a healthy and normal behaviour in a dog, and something you need not worry about.
-However, it may go overboard at times.
-So, let us find why do dogs snifff each others butts and when to stop the behaviour.

 Key Takeaway-